sravyasona/FinalQuizApplication/README.md

 phones.
 It is also an open-source system platform.
 Many of the smartphones adopt this platform to work on more development projects.
 We proposed a quiz application design based on Android.
-The main goal of the paper is for students participating in learning the knowledge of dierent topics by attempting some quiz questions related to their interest area.
+The main goal of the paper is for students participating in learning the knowledge of different topics by attempting some quiz questions related to their interest area.
 This app will help the students for the general knowledge foundation by using mobile computing.